Search Site

 Call today for a free consultation with a parental relocation attorney

-With an office in Oakdale, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+With an office in Lakeville, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
 Call 651-379-3024 to arrange an appointment or contact us online.
 Flexible scheduling is available.